-A total of 5 flora species that are classified as protected under the National Forestry Act in Forestry Amendment Rules of 2012 and under the National Parks and Wildlife Act (Chapter 66:07) in National Parks and Wildlife (Protected, Endangered and Listed Species) (Declaration) Order of 2017 were recorded.
-In addition, 2 species classified as Vulnerable (VU) under the National Plant Red-Data List for Malawi were recorded from the proposed project area.
-Further, one (1) species classified as Near-threatened (NT) under the IUCN Red-List of Threatened Species was also recorded from the proposed project area as shown in Table 3-2.
+The field investigation and assessment that was carried out established that the project area comprises indigenous woodland as shown in Figure 3-7.
+A total of more than 100 flora species were identified.
+Out of these only 3 species were classified as protected under the National Forestry Act in Forestry Amendment Rules of 2012 and under the National Parks and Wildlife Act (Chapter 66:07) in National Parks and Wildlife (Protected, Endangered and Listed Species) (Declaration) Order of 2017; and were classified as Vulnerable (VU) under the National Plant Red-Data List for Malawi were recorded from the proposed project area.
+One of the two was classified as near threatened (NT) under the IUCN Red-List of Threatened Species while the rest were classified as least concern category under the IUCN Red List as shown in Table 3-2.